alankrantas/micropython-BPIBIT/README.md

 BPIBIT.analogWritePin(pin=2, value=1023)
 ```

-You can also query the real pin by using
+You can also query the real pin number by using

 ```python
 realGPIO = BPIBIT.digitalPin(pin=2)